Jobs

 About the Farm:

 Skinny Dip Farm is owned and operated by Hannah and Ben Wolbach.
-We started it in 2011 and are starting our 13th season in operation.
+We started in 2011, so this will be our 14th season in operation.
 We farm both at our home, on about 1.5 acres in Little Compton, and on another 4 or so acres of leased land in Westport.
-We grow a wide variety of crops which are sold at farmers markets, through a small CSA, to restaurants and caterers and through an online store.
+We grow a wide variety of certified organic crops which are sold at farmers markets, through a small CSA, to restaurants and caterers and through an online store.
 We primarily grow vegetables, with an emphasis on salad greens, but also grow flowers (+/- .25 acre), herbs and some other oddball crops like dry beans and flour corn.
-We also run chickens on cover crop as part of our fertility plan and sent about 250 to slaughter in 2022.
+We also run chickens on cover crop as part of our fertility plan and sent about 250 to slaughter in 2023.
 We grow and sell year round, with winter production in 4 unheated high tunnels, 3 cat tunnels and right outside for as long as we can, which is pretty deep into December most years in our ocean influenced South Coast locations.
 We manage our two properties differently, leaning towards minimal till, intensive methods on the home property and tractor based extensive methods on the leased land, though that is and has been evolving.
-We run the farm with a small crew, 6 people in 2022, who are very involved in most aspects of running the farm.
+We run the farm with a small crew, 6 people in 2023, who are very involved in most aspects of running the farm.
 We take great pride in the quality of our produce and our commitment to caring for the land we farm.